Bereavedbean/Powershell-Hardening-Script/ReadMe.txt

-This is just my Computer science exam project.
+This was my AP Computer science project.
 It was also used as a quick hardening script for cyberpatriot